 Fourteen years ago this month, Pope John Paul II died and Pope Benedict XVI was elected.
 I wrote this column in reaction to those events; it appeared in the Tablet in April, 2005.
 We republished here in 2015, the tenth anniversary of the event.

-For twelve years I have been an astronomer at the Vatican Observatory, one of a dozen Jesuits who are guests of the Pope at his summer home in Castel Gandolfo.
+For twelve years [as of 2005] I have been an astronomer at the Vatican Observatory, one of a dozen Jesuits who are guests of the Pope at his summer home in Castel Gandolfo.
 And as an astronomer I observed John Paul II: occasionally in close encounters, more commonly from a distance... brief glances, an amplified voice resonating through the window of my room overlooking Wednesday audiences, Sunday Angelus prayers, and Mass for a thousand different groups of visitors.

 Our orbits rarely intersected.
 At Castel Gandolfo, our living quarters and offices are under the same roof as the Pope’s, but in fact our paths (like our hallways) rarely intersect.
 He’d have the Jesuits over for Mass on July 31, the feast of St. Ignatius Loyola.
 He personally greeted our summer schools of young astronomers.
 On other rare occasions we might be invited to join a morning audience.

 He made a point to thank everyone working at Castel Gandolfo in person at the end of each summer stay.
 During one such audience, at the end of September, 2001, I had my most memorable encounter with him.
 He had just returned from Kazakhstan, where he had traveled immediately after the September 11 attacks.
 I was perhaps one of the first Americans to speak with him after those tragedies, and I thanked him for his prayers and work for peace.
 He, in turn, reassured me of his love and care for my country.
 It was a moving, if brief, conjunction.